Jeff Sessions Just Tried to Blame Florida School Shooting on Gang Violence

-In response to Wednesday’s school shooting in Parkland, Florida, Attorney General Jeff Sessions suggested, in a speech to a sheriff’s convention in Washington on Thursday, that cracking down on gang violence could prevent school shootings.
+In response to Wednesday’s school shooting in Parkland, Florida, Attorney General Jeff Sessions implied, in a speech to a sheriff’s convention in Washington on Thursday, that cracking down on gang violence could prevent school shootings.

 “When parents once again go to sleep fearful that their kids will not be safe, even when they go to school—parents have told me in gang-infested neighborhoods that children can no longer stand at the bus stop by themselves, they take turns, parents do, of being out there every morning and afternoon,” he said.
 “So we’ve gotta confront the problem.
 There’s not doubt about it.”

-The problem with the statement is that in this case, the shooter had no known gang ties (though he was linked to a white supremacist group, Republic of Florida, authorities report).
+The problem with the statement is that in this case, the shooter had no known gang ties (though some have reported he was linked to a white supremacist group, Republic of Florida).
 What’s more, Parkland was just named Florida’s safest city in 2017, according to an analysis by the Washington-based National Council for Home Safety and Security.
-Located just outside the Florida everglades, and about an hour of Miami, the city is “an affluent one that’s intentionally designed to mimic a park,” according to the council’s website.
+Located just outside the Florida everglades, and about an hour out of Miami, the city is “an affluent one that’s intentionally designed to mimic a park,” according to the council’s website.

 Sessions also said that “effective enforcement” of current gun laws, and “focusing on criminals and dangerous people, mentally ill people” could reduce gun violence.
 “It is not good if we got gun laws that say criminals can’t carry guns and they never get enforced.
 So we intend to enforce our laws,” he said.